 4. Put heat on the tight muscle with a hot towel or heating pad.
-You can also soak it in warm water.
-You can also take an over-the-counter pain reliever such as ibuprofen to help relieve the remaining pain.
+You can also soak it in a little bit of warm water.
+You can also take an OTC pain reliever such as ibuprofen to help relieve the remaining pain.

 Can leg cramps be a sign of something serious?

 Cramps in the feet or cramps in the legs: if a muscle spasm is so painful that it hampers the daily life, it is the definitive sign of a serious problem.
 A muscle spasm can cause pain, bend the toes and last for about 10 minutes